Ladder Raise Rescue Drag Run Obstacle Course Run Stair Climb

 If disqualified, the entire application process must be started over the next time the applicant applies.
 Neither gloves nor shoes with cleats are allowed to be used during any task.
 Applicants must pass each item in order to proceed to the next task.

-Requirement: Raise a 24-ft aluminum ladder, extend /retract a 24-ft extension ladder
+Requirement: Raise a 24-foot aluminum ladder, extend/retract a 24-foot extension ladder

 Grading: Time in seconds